dafny-lang/dafny/docs/DafnyRef/Types.md

 - Multiplication: `∞ * 0` is invalid
 - Division: `0 / 0` and `∞ / ∞` are invalid

 These well-formedness checks are performed by Dafny.
 To help it, use the classification predicates (`.IsNaN`, `.IsInfinite`, `.IsZero`).
+They apply to the *operators* only; the `fp32.`/`fp64.` static methods are the IEEE operations and carry no obligations at all — see Section 5.2.3.6, which states the rule.

 The comparisons `<`, `<=`, `>` and `>=` carry **no** such check, and may be applied to any operands, NaN included.
 The reason for the difference is that arithmetic would produce a NaN